agalue/opennms-drift-kubernetes/serverless/README.md

 kubectl apply -f fission-mqtrigger-kafka.yaml
 ```

 The above will publish the Pods on the default namespace.
 It is required to change the above YAMLs to use a different keyspace, as the solution is intended to be installed through Helm.
-The YAML for the Kafka mqtrigger is provided on this repository.
+The second YAML contains the Kafka mqtrigger which is not included/enabled by default with Fission.

 ### Create the NodeJS Environment